viqueen/product-template/README.md

 This is a template for using the [buf](https://buf.build) build system to define APIs and implement them with Go using Connect rpc framework.
+It also includes a basic setup for a web application using React and TypeScript, with Vite as the build tool, and Mantine as the UI component library.

 ## development